 - Observers need access to suitable transportation.

 - Observers should possess good hearing and eyesight.

 - Observers need to be able to identify all breeding birds in the route’s area by sight and sound.
 Knowledge of bird songs is extremely important because most birds detected on these surveys are singing males.

 - New BBS participants must also successfully complete the BBS Methodology Training Program before their data will be used in BBS analyses.

 - Observers should have the intention of running a BBS route for more than one year.

-Also, there will be some additional, albeit minor, obligations if taking on one of the new routes added within the year.
-Please contact me (email@example.com or 402.471.5440) if you feel qualified and are interested in one of the available routes.
+Please contact me (firstname.lastname@example.org or 402.471.5440) if you have questions or if you feel qualified and are interested in one of the available routes.